-1. Being unresponsive
+#1 Being unresponsive

-• Show that s/he is unaware of the situation that needs a response.
+- Show that s/he is unaware of the situation that needs a response.

-• Keep on delaying the timelines or other tasks.
+- Keep delaying timelines or other tasks.

-• Keep on delaying the proper required response.
+- Keep on delaying the proper required response.

 In such a scenario, an employer may issue a warning letter to the employee.